WE ARE WELDERS WOMEN'S PROGRAM

 Image

-This 30-week program is designed to prepare women for entry into the workforce.
-To ensure students are career-ready; the curriculum includes workshops aimed to build confidence, and acquire new skills/knowledge through a mix of theory and hands-on practical learning activities.
-Students will complete a variety of skill-building courses followed by an eight-week paid work placement (320 hours).
+This 28-week program is designed to equip participants with the skills, knowledge and experience to increase their income and economic security.
+To ensure students are career-ready; the curriculum includes workshops aimed to build confidence and acquire new trades-related skills/knowledge through a mix of theory and hands-on practical learning activities.
+Students will complete a variety of skill-building courses followed by a nine-week work placement.

-This program will be a blend of in-person and online classes.
-Access to a computer and the internet will be required.
+This program may be a blend of in-person and online classes.
+Access to a computer and the Internet will be required.

 Additional program benefits to eligible applicants include: